floatme-corp/golflog/README.md

 }
 ```

-Funcitons are guaranteed to be able to get a logger from any context:
+Functions are guaranteed to be able to get a logger from any context:
 ```golang
 func randoFunc(ctx context.Context) {
     log := golflog.AlwaysFromContext(ctx)